Was Jesus a pacifist?

 Question: "Was Jesus a pacifist?"

-Answer: According to Webster’s dictionary, a pacifist is someone who is opposed to violence, especially war, for any purpose, often accompanied by the refusal to bear arms by reason of conscience or religious conviction.
+Answer: A pacifist is someone who is opposed to violence, especially war, for any purpose.
+A pacifist often refuses to bear arms for reasons of conscience or religious conviction.

 Recommended Resources: War: Four Christian Views by Robert G. Clouse and Logos Bible Software.

 Who was Gandhi?

 What does the Bible say about spiritual warfare?

 What did Jesus mean when He instructed us to turn the other cheek?

 What does the Bible say about war?

 What did Jesus mean when He instructed us to love our enemies?